 We may also provide health information from your medical records for the TPO activities for another healthcare provider agency that is not affiliated with us.
 We would release information about you only if it were needed in conjunction with care services that have been or will be delivered to you (including payment for such care services).

-“CMC participates in the Camden Health Information Exchange ("Camden HIE"), and electronic health information sharing network.
-Your electronic medical record will be included in the Exchange, and accessed by other HIE participants for the purpose of your care, unless you affirmatively choose not to participate by submitting an Opt-Out Notification to Cooper."
+Cooper participates in the Camden Health Information Exchange ("Camden HIE"), and electronic health information sharing network.
+Your electronic medical record will be included in the Exchange, and may be accessed by other HIE participants for the purpose of your care and treatment, unless you affirmatively choose not to participate by submitting an Opt-Out Notification to Cooper.

-Other Uses and Disclosures Not Requiring Your Authorization
+Other Uses and Disclosures Not Requiring Your Written Authorization

 We may also use or disclose your health information for the following: